bestfitting/instance_level_recognition/README.md

 # Instance Level Recognition

-This repository contains the code for the 2nd place solution to the 2020 edition of the Google Landmark Recognition competition hosted on Kaggle:
+This repository contains the code for the 2nd place solution to the 2020 edition of the Landmark Recognition competition hosted by Google on Kaggle:

 https://www.kaggle.com/c/landmark-recognition-2020/leaderboard